Sam Raimi: Film

 In addition to film, Raimi has worked in television, producing such series as Hercules: The Legendary Journeys and its spin-off Xena: Warrior Princess, both featuring his younger brother Ted Raimi and long-time friend Bruce Campbell, American Gothic, Cleopatra 2525, M.A.N.T.I.S., 13: Fear Is Real, Young Hercules, and Jack of All Trades.
-In 2008, Raimi executive produced a syndicated TV series called Legend of the Seeker, based on Terry Goodkind's best-selling The Sword of Truth fantasy series.
-He also executive produced the Starz original television series Spartacus: Blood and Sand and Spartacus: Gods of the Arena, Spartacus: Vengeance and Spartacus: War of the Damned.
+In 2008, Raimi executive-produced a syndicated TV series called Legend of the Seeker, based on Terry Goodkind's best-selling The Sword of Truth fantasy series.
+He also executive produced the Starz original television series Spartacus: Blood and Sand, Spartacus: Gods of the Arena, Spartacus: Vengeance and Spartacus: War of the Damned.
 He directed the pilot episode of Ash vs Evil Dead for Starz.

 Personal life

-Since 1993, Raimi has been married to Gillian Greene, daughter of Canadian actor Lorne Greene.
+In 1993, Raimi married Gillian Greene, the daughter of Canadian actor Lorne Greene.
 They have five children; their three eldest, daughter Emma Rose and sons Lorne and Henry, appeared as extras in Drag Me to Hell and during the final battle in Spider-Man 3.
+Greene filed for divorce on May 8, 2024, citing irreconcilable differences.

+Political donations

+In 1995, Raimi donated $450 to the campaign of then-Republican Senator Arlen Specter.
+In 2002, he donated $1,000 to Democratic Senator Barbara Boxer.
+During the 2004 election cycle, Raimi donated $900 to Republican President George W. Bush.